lucidchin/IGME-235-Fall-2020/exercises/projects.md

 - Flight of the Ninjas - https://people.rit.edu/~mxo9722/230/project1/project.html

 ## When you get done:
+- There is no specific submission for this exercise, you do not need to save or submit anything, but you should feel fee to use the "#exercise-discussions" Slack channel to share anything interesting.
 - Start making some notes about project features, game ideas, portfolio elements that you might want to incorporate into your own project.
 This is one of the to do items in your Week 1 Checklist in myCourses.